-Insiders should confirm if they meet the definition of a "Reporting Insider" for Canadian SEDI purposes.
+Insiders should confirm if they meet the definition of a "Reporting Insider" for Canadian System for Electronic Disclosure for Insiders ("SEDI") purposes.
 Please check with the Legal Department or directly with the General Counsel for clarification.

 A Reporting Insider of the Company is required to file (1) an initial insider report on SEDI within ten days after becoming a Reporting Insider and (2) subsequent insider reports within five days after any trade of securities of the Company.
 If a Reporting Insider of the Company does not own or have control over or direction over securities of the Company or if ownership or direction or control over securities of the Company remains unchanged from the last report filed, a report is not required.